Syi-I/FlatLights-Wiki/en_us/Prismatic-Helmet.md

 *The crafting recipe for a prismatic helmet, using a Spectralizer*

 ## Usage
 The prismatic helmet is armor that the player can wear, providing protection levels that are higher than the netherite equivalent.
 Prismatic helmets provide `+5 Armor`, `+5 Armor Toughness`, and `+2.5 Knockback Resistance` when worn in the appropriate slot.
-Wearing the helmet also provides the `night vision` and `water breathing` effects.
+Wearing the helmet also provides the `Night Vision` and `Water Breathing` effects.

 ### Damage Reduction
 Prismatic armor provides extra damage reduction when the wearer hits a certain threshold of armor points.
 Once the player has a combined total of armor points above 20 points, or full diamond armor, any armor points above 20 will add +5% damage reduction.
 The damage calculation looks like this: